 - INFO 5400: Information Resources Development

-- Completion of at least four courses (12 hours) from the following program of study with the guidance of their academic advisor:
+- Completion of at least four courses (12 hours) from the following concentrations with the guidance of their academic advisor:

-School Library Certification students should see the respective program pages for specific requirements, as their options may differ from other programs.
+*School Library Certification students should see the respective School Librarian Certification program pages for specific requirements, as their options may differ from other programs.

 Further information concerning these requirements may be obtained by contacting the COI Advising Team by email at firstname.lastname@example.org or by phone at 940-565-2445.